Computer-Vision-Team-Amsterdam/OOR-on-edge/README.md

 # Objectherkenning-Openbare-Ruimte
-This project is about recognising on-edge objects from public space images.
+This project is about on-edge recognition of objects from public space images.

 ## Installation